There are changes coming to this program. Read more about supporting victims of crime and public safety.

 Victims of Crime Financial Benefits Program

-If you feel you've been treated unfairly by the Financial Benefits Program, you can file a complaint.
+If you feel you have been treated unfairly by the Financial Benefits Program, you can file a complaint.

 Get information during the court process